 This may be the most unlikely place to find a bustling nightlife, but this hip basement coffee house, located in the South Side on Lamar building-- has more going for it than just liquid assets.
 Along with serving cups of Joe and good food, the shop also brews up a bevy of free entertainment-- from open mic nights and stand up comedy to acoustic live music of every genre.
 Grab a glass of wine and have a seat on one of the comfy sofas, you're probably going to want to stay here for the long haul.

 Dean Fearing's sleek and sexy Rattlesnake Bar is the destination for the city's see-and-be-seen crowd.
-The atmosphere is always lively, and better yet, the cocktails are superb.
-Here, you can imbibe on everything from Dean's signature margaritas and French Fizzes to a variety of barrel-aged cocktails.
-As well, the bar serves up delectable snacks like lobster nachos and buffalo tacos.
-You can also order off of Fearing's restaurant menu, giving you the opportunity to eat here without having to book a table.
-Or if you want to enjoy drinks al fresco, you can cozy up to the fireplace in the Live Oak Bar on the patio.
+The digs are swanky, the atmosphere is always lively, and the cocktails are superb.
+Here, you can imbibe on everything from Dean's signature margaritas to a variety of barrel-aged cocktails.
+As well, the bar serves up a host of delectable snacks plus you can also order off Fearing's restaurant menu.
+There's also an awesome terrace complete with a fire pit for those times when you fancy a few drinks al fresco.
+Don't miss happy hour (Monday through Friday from 4 -6 p.m.), where you can score $7 craft cocktails as well as $10 bar bites like lobster tacos, sloppy Dean sliders and bacon-wrapped jalapeño quail.

 There aren't many rooftop bars in Dallas that come with an infinity pool, a fire pit, and awesome city views.
 At least not any like the SODA Bar-- that resides atop the hip NYLO South Side hotel.
-Naturally, there's more to drink in here than the views.
-The libations menu offers a lineup of tempting craft cocktails.
-The best being the signature NYLOrita: made with tequila, pomegranate liqueur, cranberry juice and lemonade.
-There's also a short list of wine, brews and bubbles.
-And bar snacks that range from fried deviled eggs to shrimp nachos and burgers.
+Naturally, there's more to drink in than the views.
+Indulge in a lineup of tempting craft cocktails as well as bar snacks ranging from fried pickles to flatbread, burgers and sandwiches.
 Just be warned, the place turns into party central after the sun goes down--so try to get here early to snag a prime seat on the deck.

 The Woolworth has all the makings of an ideal watering hole: it has a friendly atmosphere, it serves creative food, and the bartenders know how to whip up extremely delicious cocktails--the Smoke and Spice being one of those.
 Much like a spicy margarita, the drink is served up with a billowing haze of smoke.
 What makes the Woolworth even more appealing is that it's housed in a large loft-like space with amazing views.
 Choose from a comfortable mix of seating options, ranging from tabletops and banquettes to cushy sofas.
 Or have a seat at the massive bar and catch a game on one of the TV's overhead.
 For something more intimate, head into the wood-paneled library where you can tuck into one of the cozy sofas and chill out with a good book.

 Discerning drinkers will want to take note of The Mitchell, a handsome new downtown haunt with a sophisticated list of libations and an impressive lineup of victuals.
 The avant-garde styled space, boasting opulent chandeliers and plush navy velvet furnishings-- makes a fitting backdrop for sipping the signature gin concoctions featured here.
 The drinks menu also includes specialty cocktails, champagne and wine.
 The bar boasts an excellent by the glass wine program, featuring wines from unique varietals, as well as sherries, tawny ports and Madeira.
-As for edibles, the options range from oysters and caviar to gourmet burgers and rotating dinner specials.
+As for edibles, the options range from fresh oysters and beef tartare to gourmet burgers, steak frites and lobster galette.

 It may not be in a secret location, but the Joule Hotel's posh subterranean hideout has all the makings of a sultry speakeasy--from its arched ceilings and wood paneled walls to vintage light fixtures and plush leather sofas.
-As for drinks, the cocktail menu is filled with an extensive selection of elaborately mastered concoctions, ranging from shots of wheat vodka, sherry and beef stock to aromatic potions made of spiced bourbon, stone fruit and Creole Bitters.
+The beverage menu runs the gamut from re-imagined classics to modernist inventions (think wheat vodka, sherry, lime juice and beef broth infused with roasted ginger, anise and cardamom), punches, housemade sodas and everything in-between.
 There's a limited selection of gourmet goodies available from the bar or food can be ordered from CBD Provisions upstairs.
 And on Thursdays and Sundays, a DJ drops in to spin '60s and '70s hits from the lounge's expansive vinyl collection.